qiscus/QiscusCore-iOS/QiscusCore.framework/README.md

 ### Example

-You can download example how to use QiscusCore with advance usage from [Qiscus Chat SDK IOS Sample](https://github.com/qiscus/qiscus-chat-sdk-ios-sample.git).
+You can download example how to use QiscusCore with advance usage from [QiscusUI Example](https://github.com/qiscus/QiscusUI-iOS).

 ### Security Disclosure